laravel/forge-docs/1.0/accounts/cli.md

 ### Updating Environment Variables

-You may update an site's environment variables using the `env:pull` and `env:push` commands.
+You may update a site's environment variables using the `env:pull` and `env:push` commands.
 The `env:pull` command may be used to pull down an environment file for a given site:

 ```bash
 forge env:pull